IBM/backwork/README.md

 ### Notifiers
 Notifiers tell you when things go wrong.
 More important than having a backup process configured is knowing when this process fails.
+You can discover available notifier plug-ins by [viewing the `backwork-plugin-notifier` topic on Github.](https://github.com/topics/backwork-plugin-notifier)

 Notifiers are enabled on the `backwork` command using the `-n` or `--notify` arguments.
 They may also require some extra values, such API keys.